kierenbeckett/astroconsole/README.md

 All the devices in AstroConsole should be aligned such that up is towards the north celestial pole.
 Configure your devices in the following order:

-**Sky Map**

-* The sky map is configured by default.
-It can be used to help align the other devices.

 **Mount Up/Down/Left/Right**

 * Move your mount to point east, low on the horizon.
-* Press left and the map should pan left, if it pans right set `devices.${mount_name}.reverseRa=true`.
+* Press left and the mount should pan left, if it pans right set `devices.${mount_name}.reverseRa=true`.
-* Press up and the map should pan up, if it pans down set `devices.${mount_name}.reverseDecPierWest=true`.
+* Press up and the mount should pan up, if it pans down set `devices.${mount_name}.reverseDecPierWest=true`.
 * Move your mount to point west, low on the horizon.
-* Press up and the map should pan up, if it pans down set `devices.${mount_name}.reverseDecPierEast=true`.
+* Press up and the mount should pan up, if it pans down set `devices.${mount_name}.reverseDecPierEast=true`.

 **Finderscope and Camera**

 * Move your mount to point east, low on the horizon.
 * If your finderscope is upright in this position leave `finderscope.rotation=0`.
 * If your finderscope is rotated clockwise 90 degrees set `finderscope.rotation=90`.
-* Reload AstroConsole, the view from the finderscope should match the view from the map and pressing left/up should pan left/up.
+* Reload AstroConsole, pressing left/up should pan left/up in the finderscope view.
 * Move your mount to point west, low on the horizon.
-* Normally at this point your camera will have flipped by 180, if so set `camera.flipPierEast=true`.
+* Normally at this point your finderscope will have flipped by 180, if so set `finderscope.flipPierEast=true`.
 * Repeat for your camera if required.

 ### Gamepad Support